brainhack-school2023/laines_project/README.md

 </a>

 ## Acknowledgements
 I would like to thank the organizers of the Brainhack School 2023 where I consolidated and formalized a lot of knowledge and tools that will be useful for my doctoral project.

+Thanks also to the [Neuropoly team](http://neuro.polymtl.ca/) of raters for their hard work in the manual segmentation of MS lesions in the SC.

 Special thanks to TA [Jan](https://github.com/valosekj) and [Andjela](https://github.com/Andjelaaaa) for their guidance and support.

 ## References